Teach Yourself Bagpipes by Lindsay Davidson - Intermediate Finger Exercises and RSPBA MAP Tunesbringing quality 'piping instruction to you for free

 As a result of this revival a few assumptions were made by makers, which are quite strongly to the advantage of the instrument:

-As medieval pipes have undergone a revival, there are no native players and there is n native tradition to offend, therefore you can really play whatever you want on them, from hard rock to medieval cantigas.
+As medieval pipes have undergone a revival, there are no native players and there is no native tradition to offend, therefore you can really play whatever you want on them, from hard rock (people do) to medieval cantigas.

 In this section of teachyourselfbagpipes you will find basic instructions, links to where you can contact people who are playing these pipes and where to perform, some exercises, as well as a small repertoire of music - both medieval.
 You will also find a list of makers, although appearance on this list is not an endorsement by Lindsay Davidson.
 If a maker is reported to have sent out poor quality instruments then they will be removed from the list.